RAK7391 WisGate Connect Quick Start Guide

 Network Connectivity

-For the RAK7391, connectivity management is done via the NetworkManager tool suite.
-NetworkManager allows for flexibility when configuring the Ethernet, Wi-Fi, and Cellular interfaces.
-It is used to create, display, edit, delete, activate, and deactivate network connections via configuration files.
-One can also use the command-line tool nmcli for controlling NetworkManager.
+Connectivity management for the RAK7391 is handled through the NetworkManager tool suite.
+NetworkManager provides flexibility for configuring Ethernet, Wi-Fi, and Cellular interfaces.
+It enables the creation, display, editing, deletion, activation, and deactivation of network connections via configuration files.
+The command-line tool nmcli can also be used to control NetworkManager.

-The NetworkManager configuration file must be owned by root
+The NetworkManager configuration file must be owned by root, and only root should have read access.
+Set the permissions using the following commands:

 sudo chmod -R 600